How AI Agents Changed Laptop Power Management

 Nothing in that design anticipated a workload that runs for hours with zero user input and no natural completion boundary.
 That scenario simply did not exist when the power model was written.

 This is not a macOS bug.
-Idle sleep is correct for a machine that is genuinely idle.
+Idle sleep is correct behavior for a machine that is genuinely idle.
 The structural problem is that the OS has no built-in concept of a process doing cognitive work on the user's behalf — work the user actually wants to finish.

 Related guideWhat Is a Safe Runtime Layer for Mac?